Download the PHP package maestroerror/laragent without Composer

 Agents can be configured through various properties and methods to customize their behavior.
 Here are the core configuration options:

-The agent also provides two core methods that you can override:
+The agent also provides three core methods that you can override:

 Example: